dhull33/FreeMyMaps/README.md

 3. Drag and Drop GPX, GeoJSON, IGC, KML, or TopoJSON data
    - Will be displayed over the current map
 4. Download and Saving
-   - As a png image
-   - or in GeoJSON format
    - Automatic saving to your account
 5. Accounts
    - You will be able to create a free account with: